Is Your Website Is Responsive

 TAKING THE RESPONSIVE ROUTE

-We saw the direction in which the technology is moving in and decided to hitch a ride, design, and coding in a manner that fully embraced the RWD.
+We saw the direction in which the technology is moving in and decided to hitch a ride, design, and code in a manner that fully embraced the RWD.
 We would like to think that the results speak for themselves.
 A group of sites ranging from one-page designs for commercial shops on the Internet and joint ventures.
 Despite the variety of the work, we produce each site has one thing in common – they all look amazing.

 Our aesthetic is clean and easily readable learned itself from the discipline of RWD.
 If anything, I’ve been forced to make our sites more minimal and “cleaner” than it was before, disciplines that hone our skills and sharpen our aesthetic.